Sayyidina Husain Secondary School

 Sayyidina Husain Secondary School (Sekolah Menengah Sayyidina Husain) is a government secondary school in Sengkurong, a settlement in Brunei-Muara District, Brunei.
 The school provides five years of general secondary education leading up to GCE O Level qualification.
 It was established in May 1994 and has a student population of around 1,100.
-The current principal is Dayangku Nooramaliatifah bin Pengiran Ahmad.
-It is one of the schools under Cluster 2, a school district of the Ministry of Education.
+The current principal is Nor'izzah binti Othman since January 2022.
+It is one of the schools under Cluster 4, a school district of the Ministry of Education.

 Name

 The school is named after Husayn ibn Ali, a grandson of Muhammad and a prominent figure in Islam.